They let me try another hour of this golden EIB microphone.

 This is the Rush Limbaugh Radio Program.

-They uh they've they've bought a bunch of them.
+They bought a bunch of them.

 I'm sorry.

-I mean, why would the New York no, I'm talking New York City police department.
+I mean, why would the New York ⁇ No, I'm talking New York City Police Department.

-I think you have to go through the window because these are the old dukes of hazard cards.
+I think you have to go through the window because these are the old Dukes of Hazard cards.

-Um Kirk in Phoenix, hello Kirk, you're on the Rush Limbaugh program with Tom Sullivan.
+You're on the Rush Limbaugh program with Tom Sullivan.

 Good day to you, Tom.